 A grinder is someone who has implantable devices, such as magnets or tracking chips inserted into their body.
 The implants are typically placed under the skin and can be used for various purposes, including unlocking doors or starting a car.

 Some people also have implants that track their health data or help them to monitor their environment.
 Chips can monitor body temperature, oxygen saturation, blood sugar levels, and more.
-As such, they have potential to help people with diabetes, high cholesterol, or heart problems better manage their condition.
+As such, they have the potential to help people with diabetes, high cholesterol, or heart problems better manage their condition.
 They could also help people monitor their environment for toxins, pollution, or other hazards, which has implications for those with asthma and respiratory conditions.

 Much research is still needed to understand the long-term effects of implants, but many people believe they have an exciting future within the healthcare landscape.